NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 * As a user, I am interested in electronics
 * As a user, I want a smooth browsing experience
 * As a user, I want to access the application via any device I have access to (e.g. ipad, mobile phone. laptop (desktop))
-* As a user, I want to comment and interact with the site/application
+* As a user, I want to comment, like and interact with the site/application
-* As a user, I want to see the other posts from other members of the community
+* As a user, I want to add my own posts and see the other posts from other members of the community

 #### Admin